yardinternet/toolkit/README.md

 Install dependencies in package: `npm install [depname] -w ./packages/[packagename]`

 > ℹ️ **Note on pnpm**
 > The `./packages/toolkit` package requires *all* dependencies from all used configs/packages to be explicitly declared.
-> Unlike npm, pnpm does not automatically hoist undeclared dependencies.
+Unlike npm, pnpm does not automatically hoist undeclared dependencies.
+More details in the [README of the toolkit package](./packages/toolkit/README.md#note-on-dependencies).

 ## 🚀 Releasing packages